creichert/dotfiles/README.md

     $ make theme q=chalk

-Which takes effect when an application, or the entire X session is restarted.
+Which will take effect when an application, or the entire X session is restarted.
+Themes are generated using Xresources.
+Default settings can be found in `x11/.Xresources`.

 > [_dotfiles.github.io_](https://dotfiles.github.io/)